cissagatto/Multi-Label-Friedman-Nemenyi/README.md

 ### Documentation

-For more detailed documentation on each function, check out the `~/MultiLabelFriedmanNemenyi/docs` folder
+For more detailed documentation on each function, check out the `~/WinTieLoss/docs` folder.

-### R Example

-You can fin a complete script R example in `~/MultiLabelFriedmanNemenyi/example` folder
+A complete example is available in `~/WinTieLoss/example` folder.

+### Folder Structure

+Ensure the following folder structure is set up:

+- `FolderRoot`: Root directory of the project.
+- `FolderData`: Directory where CSV data files are stored.
+- `FolderResults`: Directory where results and plots are saved.
+-

 ## 📚 **Contributing**